SmartTensors/GeoThermalCloud.jl/README.md

 - summary figures
 - readme markdown files

-**GTcloud.jl** showcases the machine learning analyses performed for the following geothermal sites:
+**GeoThermalCloud.jl** showcases the machine learning analyses performed for the following geothermal sites:

 - **Brady**: geothermal exploration of the Brady geothermal site, Nevada
 - **SWNM**: geothermal exploration of the Southwest New Mexico (SWNM) region